enzeyu/enzeyu.github.io/_pages/cv.md

 # Paper Reviewer for Journals

 - IEEE Transactions on Vehicular Technology (TVT)
-- Chinese Journal of Electronics
+- Chinese Journal of Electronics (CJE)
+- The Journal of Supercomputing